bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 Start with Jessie-Lite image downloaded from [raspberrypi.org](https://www.raspberrypi.org/downloads/raspbian/) and follow their instructions to install it to an SD card.

-1. Insert SD card to Raspberry Pi and allow to boot up for about 1 minute.
-2. Remove SD card, insert to card reader, and modify the file `/boot/cmdline.txt` to have "ip=192.168.2.2" to the end of the line.
+1. Modify the file `/boot/cmdline.txt` to have "ip=192.168.2.2" to the end of the line.
 It will look something like this (all one line):

 		dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait ip=192.168.2.2

+2. Create a new, empty file `/boot/ssh` (no extension) to enable ssh.
-3. Insert the SD card back into the Raspberry Pi, connect the Ethernet directly to your computer (through a tether interface board if desired), and power it up.
+3. Insert the SD card into the Raspberry Pi, connect the Ethernet directly to your computer (through a tether interface board if desired), and power it up.

-### Set Up Internet Sharing
+### Connect to the Raspberry Pi

+The host computer needs to be configured with a static ip address of 192.168.2.1 on the ethernet interface.
 Please see the main [host computer setup](/initial-setup/#host-computer-setup) sections for details.

-### Command Line Setup

-All of this setup is completed on the command line.
-You must connect to the Raspberry Pi via SSH, using a client program like Putty or the Mac Terminal.
+All of the remaining setup is completed on the command line.
+You must connect to the Raspberry Pi via SSH, using a client program like PuTTY or the Mac Terminal.
 The default password is `raspberry`.

 	ssh pi@192.168.2.2

+### Connect to the Internet

+The Raspberry Pi will require an internet connection to download and install the necessary software.
+If you are on a Mac and have set up Internet sharing, you are good to go.
+Otherwise, setup the WiFi connection on the Raspberry Pi as shown below.

+#### WiFi

+Edit `/etc/wpa_supplicant/wpa_supplicant.conf` on the Raspberry Pi by running:

+	sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

+Add the following to the end of the file:

+	network={
+	ssid="yournetworkname"
+	psk="yournetworkpassword"
+	}

+Save your changes with CTRL+O, and close the editor with CTRL+X. Then restart the wireless interface:

+	sudo ifdown wlan0
+	sudo ifup wlan0

+Check your Internet connection:

+	ping ardusub.com

+### Command Line Setup

-First, run `rpi-config` to expand filesystem and enable the camera.
+First, run `rpi-config` to expand the filesystem and enable the camera.

 1. Run `sudo raspi-config` on the command line.
 2. Choose "Expand Filesystem", then "Ok"